top of page

 • Job Advertising: Online job boards, social media promotions, and any other channels used for job advertisements incur costs.
 Include expenses related to creating and posting job listings.

-• Technology and Software: Many organizations leverage technology for applicant tracking systems, recruitment software, and other tools.
+• Technology and Software: Many organizations leverage automation technology for applicant tracking systems, recruitment software, and other tools.
 Include the costs associated with these technologies.

 • Job Fairs and Events: Expenses related to participating in or hosting job fairs, recruitment events, or industry conferences contribute to the overall cost.

-In addition to calculating the cost per hire, certain organizations also factor in two other costs as part of their performance index.
+In addition to calculating cost per hire, certain organizations also factor in two other costs as part of their performance index.

 Cost per Hire Comparable (CPHC)